Anticucho: History

-Although Anticuchos are of Pre-Columbian origin, modern Anticuchos can be traced as far back as the 16th century, when they were first encountered by the Spanish conquistadors.
-It was at this time that European ingredients such as garlic were added, and beef began to replace the traditional llama that was used at the time of the Inca Empire.
+Anticuchos are of Pre-Columbian origin.
+In the 16th century European ingredients such as garlic were added and beef began to replace the traditional llama that was used at the time of the Inca Empire.
 It was a popular dish among the inhabitants of the Inca Empire, and it is currently popular throughout most South American countries.
 Americanized versions of anticuchos are sometimes made of non-organ meats.

 According to the text file from the National Library in Lima (Peru), it is believed that the term comes from the Quechua antikuchu (anti: 'East' + kuchu: 'cut' or uchu: 'porridge, mix').
 The writer Erika Fetzer mentions that according to tradition, anticuchos were prepared with meat and flame.
 The Spanish strung the meat on sticks as skewers.

 The Spaniards also brought enslaved Africans, who were concentrated in Lima and the coast of southern Chico de la Ciudad de los Reyes of the Vice-royalty of Peru.
 In those days, the Spanish dismissed offal as food for slaves; the Spanish generally cooked with the "prime" cuts only.
 As a result, many traditional recipes use beef heart and other "off" cuts.
-In Peru, the tradition continues with the traditional name and ingredients; anticuchos are consumed by all social classes of Peru, and is especially popular as a street food.
+In Peru, the tradition continues with the traditional name and ingredients; anticuchos are consumed by all social classes of Peru, and are especially popular as a street food.

 Anticuchos in the Andes

 Cooking

-Traditional anticuchos are made with beef, or less commonly chicken, chunks ranging from 2cm x 2cm to about 5cm × 5 cm, roasted on a metal skewer about 30 to 40 cm long and 3 × 3 mm in diameter.
-Meat and with pieces of vienna sausage and vegetables such as onions, peppers, carrots and mushrooms can be alternated on the skewer, just like cooking meat on a barbecue (asado).
+Traditional anticuchos are made with beef heart slivers ranging from 2 cm x 2 cm to about 5 cm × 5 cm, roasted on a metal skewer about 30 to 40 cm long and 3 × 3 mm in diameter.

-They are seasoned with salt to taste, and sometimes with vinegar or lemon juice.
+They are seasoned with salt to taste, and sometimes with vinegar.

-A popular dressing is a sauce made from garlic, onion and chopped cilantro, vinegar, lemon juice and beer, which is spread onto the anticuchos with a sprig of parsley.
+A popular dressing is a sauce made from garlic, onion, aji panca, cumin, black pepper, and beer, which is spread onto the anticuchos while cooking.

 Anticuchos are usually not the main course of a meal, but rather an accompaniment to grilled meats along with other side dishes such as choripanes, potatoes, sausages and salads.

 Variants include smaller sticks of wood; those 15 cm or less are called "meat skewers."

 Peru

 Anticuchos are part of traditional Peruvian cuisine.
-The greatest consumption in Peru is in July, during the celebration of Fiestas Patrias (Independence day) in fondas and BBQs.
+The greatest consumption in Peru is in July, during the celebration of Fiestas Patrias (Independence Day) in fondas and BBQs.